What is asbestos?

 There is no fee for residents (with proof of residency and photo ID).

-Material containing asbestos or other types of fibro cement that measures less than 10m2 (or 250kg) can be disposed of at:
+Material containing asbestos or other types of fibre-cement that measures less than 10m2 (or 250kg) can be disposed of at:

-- Birkdale Waste Transfer Station - residents, non-residents and commercial vehicles
+- Birkdale Recycling and Waste Centre - residents, non-residents and commercial vehicles

 Example dimensions for 10 square metres are 5m x 2m, or 4m x 2.5m.